family research information

 Poland

-If your family member served in the Polish Army in France 1939-1940 and who subsequently did not serve under British Operational Command, you should write to:
+Persons wishing to trace ancestors who served in the Polish Army in France 1939–1940 and who subsequently did not serve under British Operational Command, please write to:

 Caserne Bernadotte